 a.
 “How much too much?”

 b.
-“Liz, the price properly reflects the safety, performance, and quality that you’ll be enjoying for the next four years of ownership.
+“Liz, we’re so close.
+Why let a few dollars a month keep you from owning the car that will provide the safety and dependability for your family that you said was so important to you?
 Let’s wrap this thing up so you and your family can start enjoying your new car.
 While they’re finishing up the rest of the agreement, let me get you all something cold to drink.
 Who wants to come and help me carry the drinks back?”

 c.
 “Mitch, didn’t you say this car is for your wife?
 Sue, you understand why Mitch wants you to have the airbags and the anti-lock brakes, don’t you?
 Now Mitch, wouldn’t you agree that Sue’s safety is worth a few extra dollars a month?
 Let’s put this thing to rest so you both can put this shopping stuff behind you and start enjoying your new car.
 Should we register this in just Sue’s name or both names?”

 d.
 “Bart, you originally said that your major concerns were reliability and economy, right?
 Isn’t it true that the money you’ll save in gas and upkeep over the next three years is more than worth the additional $300 in original investment now?
 Just OK your purchase right here and we’ll get them started on the rest of the agreement.
 Did you want to use my pen or yours?”

 e.
 “Of course it is Rachel!
 Tell me though, other than price, is there any other reason why we can’t send you home in your new car today?
 No?
 Good!
 Now you said that you usually keep your cars for five years, did I hear you right?
 You also said that you’ll use it mostly for business and that you’ll carry clients in it a lot, right?
 Well, isn’t the prestige and extra influence this car will bring to your career worth a few extra cents a day it’ll cost over the next five years?
 Let’s wrap this thing up.
 Exactly how do you want it registered?”